qminer/qtopology-mysql/local/readme.md

 # How to run these scripts

-0. Set up proper `mysql` connection parameters in config.json
+0. Set up proper `mysql` connection parameters in `config.json`
 1. Run `do_register.sh` to get topology definitions into database
-2. Run `do_disable.sh` to
+2. Run `do_disable.sh` to disable topologies for now.
+When workers start, they wont get picked up immediatelly.
 3. Run `gui.js` to start dashboard.
 You can inspect topologies there.
-4. Run several instances of worker in separate processes (see dashboard to verify they properly registered):
+4. Run several instances of worker in separate processes.
+Inspect dashboard to verify they properly registered:
     - `node worker.js -n worker1`
     - `node worker.js -n worker2`
     - `node worker.js -n worker3`
-5. Run `do_enable.sh` - this will start distributing topologies among workers
+5. Run `do_enable.sh` - this will start distributing topologies among workers.
+6. Kill one of the workers.
+You should see it's topologies assigned to other workers within several seconds.
+7. Stop one of the topologies.
+This should remove it from the worker where it was running.
+The topology should also be marked as disabled, so other workers will not pick it up until it is enabled again.